-- (c) [1] Why doesn't (4b) violate Principle B even when he and Bill have the same index? - (d) [1] Why can't him be Bill in (5b)?
+- (c) [1] Why doesn't (4b) violate Principle B even when he and Bill have the same index? - (d) [2] Why can't him be Bill in (5b)?

 10. [2] It seems to me (right now, at least) that the two sentences together in (6) can in fact relate to two books written about Björk, one by John and the other by Björk herself.
 Notice that the second sentence is incomplete-the vP is left unpronounced, and is understood to mean the same thing as the vP in the preceding sentence (this kind of omission of the verb phrase is called "VP ellipsis").
-Another example of VP ellipsis can be seen in (7).
-When (7b) follows (7a), it is understood as communicating (7c).

-Here's the question: Given what (6b) means, explain why it is surprising that it is grammatical.
+Here's the question: Given what the second sentence means, explain why it is surprising that it is ok.
 (You can ignore too, but it is assumed to be adjoined to TP, very high in the tree.)

 - (6) a.
-John could write a book about $Björk_i$.
+John could write a book about $Björk_i$. - b.

-- b.
 She_i could too.

-- (7) a.
-John has ordered a pizza.

-- b.
-Mary has too.

-- c.
-Mary has ordered a pizza too.